Puzzlepart/LDAPCP/Update-LDAPCP.md

 - Restart IIS service on each SharePoint server
 - Visit central administration > Security > LDAPCP global configuration page: review the configuration

-## Updating from a version earlier than v10
+## Breaking changes

 Version 10 is a major update that has breaking changes.
-If you update from an earlier version, claim type configuration list will be reset and all customization made to that list will be lost.
+Updating to v10 (or newer) will reset claim type configuration list, and all customization made to that list will be lost.